Crystalline silicon: Energy costs of manufacture

 Crystalline silicon has a high cost in energy because silicon is produced by the reduction of high-grade quartz sand in an electric furnace.
 The electricity generated for this process may produce greenhouse gas emissions.
-This coke-fired smelting process occurs at high temperatures of more than 1,000°C and is very energy intensive, using about 11 kilowatt-hours (kWh) per kilogram of silicon.
+This coke-fired smelting process occurs at high temperatures of more than 1,000 °C and is very energy intensive, using about 11 kilowatt-hours (kW⋅h) per kilogram of silicon.

 The energy requirements of this process per unit of silicon metal produced may be relatively inelastic.
-But major energy cost reductions per (photovoltaic) product have been made as silicon cells have become more efficient at converting sunlight, larger silicon metal ingots are cut with less waste into thinner wafers, silicon waste from manufacture is recycled, and material costs have reduced.
+However, significant reductions in energy cost per photovoltaic product have been achieved as silicon cells have become more efficient at converting sunlight, larger silicon ingots are cut with less waste into thinner wafers, silicon waste from manufacturing is recycled, and material costs have declined.

 Toxicity

 With the exception of amorphous silicon, most commercially established PV technologies use toxic heavy metals.
 CIGS often uses a CdS buffer layer, and the semiconductor material of CdTe-technology itself contains the toxic cadmium (Cd).
-In the case of crystalline silicon modules, the solder material that joins together the copper strings of the cells, it contains about 36% of lead (Pb).
+In the case of crystalline silicon modules, the solder material that joins the copper strings of the cells, it contains about 36% of lead (Pb).
 Moreover, the paste used for screen printing front and back contacts contains traces of Pb and sometimes Cd as well.
 It is estimated that about 1,000 metric tonnes of Pb have been used for 100 gigawatts of c-Si solar modules.
 However, there is no fundamental need for lead in the solder alloy.